 The city was established in 1889 and is also labeled “The Gateway to the Northwest” because settlers, pioneers, and gold miners traveling the Oregon Trail, passed just south of the city, through the Portneuf Gap.
 Soon after, freight lines and the railroad followed, and the town became an important transportation hub and trade center.

 Nowadays, Pocatello keeps up its tradition of offering state-of-the-art rail, ground, and air transportation, as the town is located at the intersection of Interstates 15 and 86.
 The town provides unlimited access to the latest technology and telecommunications services and is home to several high-tech companies.

 Forbes Magazine has identified Pocatello one of America’s “Best Small Place for Business” for six consecutive years.
-Additionally, the town has been recognized as one of best small towns to raise a family or to retire by many leading studies.
+Additionally, the town has been recognized as one of the best small towns to raise a family or to retire by many leading studies.
 On top of that is Pocatello within driving distance of some of the finest recreational opportunities America’s West offers.
-The town boasts a few great museums where children, adults, and families can get an in-depth knowledge of the natural history and the natural wonders of the state of Idaho.
+The town boasts a few great museums where children, adults, and families can get an in-depth knowledge of natural history and the natural wonders of the state of Idaho.

 Further education options

 Earning your GED test diploma means you qualify for higher education.
 You may want to check out these Pocatello region educational options: